Activities and conditions that pose threats to drinking water sources:

 Not all threats are equal.
 The danger posed by particular chemicals or pathogens (including bacteria such as deadly E. coli O157: H7) depends on several factors including the amount, its toxicity, and how it behaves in the environment.

-The Ontario Ministry of the Environment and Climate Change has identified many materials that could contaminate water.
+The Ontario Ministry of the Environment, Conservation and Parks has identified many materials that could contaminate water.
 It has assigned a hazard rating to each using a 10-point scale based on the nature of the material and how it is used or stored.
 The level of hazard, combined with the circumstances present which determine the likelihood of that hazard reaching a water source, help determine whether a threat is a significant drinking water threat.

 Hazard rating factors for chemicals are: